vento277/IRIS/README.md

  First time introduced to Python.
 A simple one-file program

  - 1.1
-A bit more advanced program with a library of responses to assist the keyword-based conversation, and includes multiple levels of function calls.
+A bit more advanced program with a library of responses to assist the keyword-based conversation.
+It has multiple levels of function calls.

- - 2.0
+ - 2.0 (in progress)
-Implementing OOP for a flexible addition of functions in the future, with a contextual-based conversation trained using TensorFlow.
+Implementing OOP for a flexible addition of assistant abilities in the future, with a contextual-based conversation trained using TensorFlow.
 Its abilities are carefully chosen from my experience over the past two years and are customized to maximize its productivity.

-# v2.0 (in progress)
+# v2.0

 ## STT & TTS
 Vosk (local)